michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 As you remember, we do outside-in TDD, so the first test must be derived from the requirements, ideally as-is.

-To create easy to maintain, flexible and readable tests I use [Spock framework](http://spockframework.org/)
+To create easy to maintain, flexible and readable tests I use [Spock framework](http://spockframework.org/) and write them in [Groovy](http://groovy-lang.org/)

 ```groovy